What is Sonbokli?

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-Malware classified as Trojans can have dangerous capabilities, which can lead to similarly a number of problems.
+Malware classified as Trojans can have dangerous capabilities, which can lead to a number of severe problems.

 For example, some types have keylogging features (e.g. 404 Keylogger, Aria-body etc.), whilst others specifically target banking information (e.g. Lucifer, Guildma etc.), exfiltrate stored data (e.g. Sorano Stealer, GrandSteal etc.), cause chain infections (e.g. Buer Loader, Smoke Loader, etc.), enable remote access and control over an infected device (e.g. Hupigon, Luminosity, etc.), and so on.